 What we don’t: Heavier and pricier than the Katadyn Hiker.

 However, we have the MSR MiniWorks ranked here because of our own in-the-field experiences.
-We found the pump to be slow from the outset (it has a listed flow rate of 1L/min., but we didn’t experience that).
+When testing it beside the Guardian, we found the pump to be slow, especially from the outset (it has a listed flow rate of 1L/min., but we didn’t experience that).
 Further, our version became almost unworkable midway through a Utah backpacking trip.
 The water was rather murky, but that’s no excuse for pump failure just a few days out of the box.
-User reviews generally are positive, and we look forward to getting another MiniWorks out for more testing, but regardless, we’ll take the lower weight and cost of the Katadyn.
+Importantly, we didn't experience this issue on a recent testing trip in Wyoming, where the water was less silty, but regardless, we'll take the lower weight and cost of the Katadyn.

 See the MSR MiniWorks EX Microfilter